Skip to content

 Ordering

 We try to obtain the best interface available.
-By preference, it is gui , then > tui (textual or at least > text), then the original non-interactive > Mininterface is used.
-The ensures the program to still work in cron jobs etc.
+The preference is gui, then tui (textual, or at least text); finally, the original non-interactive min is used.
+This ensures the program still works in cron jobs etc. (Web is never chosen automatically.)

 Getting one

-Normally, you get an interface through mininterface.run but if you do not wish to parse CLI and config file, you can invoke one directly through from mininterface.interfaces import *.
-You may as well use the get_interface function to ensure the interface is available or invoke the program with MININTERFACE_INTERFACE environment variable.
+Normally, you get an interface through mininterface.run but if you do not wish to parse the CLI and config file, you can invoke one directly through from mininterface.interfaces import *.
+You may as well use the get_interface function to ensure the interface is available, or invoke the program with the MININTERFACE_INTERFACE environment variable.

 Info

-Performance boost: Only interfaces that are being used are loaded into memory for faster start.
+Performance boost: Only the interfaces actually used are loaded into memory, for a faster start.

 Direct invocation